capitalsagetechnology/ercaspay-js-plugin/README.md

 ### Initiate Transfer Method

-To initiate a transfer, you'll need to make a call to our API with a payload that adheres to the `IIntitializeTransferResponse interface`.
+To initiate a transfer, you'll need to make a call to our API with a payload that adheres to the `initializeTransfer interface`.
 This interface defines the following properties:

 | Property | Description |